putza/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Validation data
 * Testing data

-I assumed that the va;idation data was chosen on purpose, so I did not use the scikit-learn functions to split the datasets further.
+I assumed that the validation data was chosen on purpose, so I did not use the scikit-learn functions to split the datasets further.
 Specifically if using an augmented dataset, I augmented only the training dataset.

 **Optimizer**